mjehrhart/ffind/README.md

-# ffind
+# ffinder
-Fast Find is a cli written in rust using rayon parrellism for super fast results.
+Fast Finder is a cli written in rust using rayon parrellism for super fast results.
 This is faster than the standard 'find' command.
-FFind is built to be simple to use, superior speed, and return extremly reliable results.
+FFinder is built to be simple to use, superior speed, and return extremly reliable results.

-## Install ffind
+## Install ffinder

 ```
 brew tap mjehrhart/ff